dhrubajyoti98/dhrubajyoti98.github.io/index.md

 ### Hey guys,

 I am Dhrubajyoti, and I am currently a Ph.D scholar at the [Department of Physics](https://physics.iitm.ac.in), Indian Institute of Technology (IIT) Madras, Chennai.
 I work with [Dr. Vaibhav Madhok](https://sites.google.com/view/madhok) and [Dr. Sayan Gupta](https://home.iitm.ac.in/sayan/).
 My interests are in the area of *complex networks* and *dynamical systems*.
-I am also quite interested in applications of *High Performance Computing (HPC)* and *parallel computing* using APIs like OpenMP, OpenACC etc., in physics simulations.
+I am also quite interested in learning about applications of *high performance computing* and *parallel computing* using APIs like OpenMP, OpenACC etc., in physics simulations.

 I currently stay on campus at IIT Madras in Bhadra Hostel, while my native place is back in the town of [Kalyani](https://en.wikipedia.org/wiki/Kalyani,_West_Bengal), West Bengal.
 Apart from my academic interests, I am passionate about programming and photography (check out my [<i class="fa fa-instagram fa-lg"></i>] and [<i class="fa fa-youtube fa-lg"></i>]).
 I also play cricket from time to time.